 1 Day Inca Trail to Machu Picchu

-1 Day Inca Trail to Machu Picchu with Circuit 2
+1-Day Inca Trail to Machu Picchu (Circuit 2 Classic)

-The only 1 Day Inca Trail that walks you into Machu Picchu at 2:00 pm, after the morning crowds are gone.
+Experience the only Short Inca Trail that brings you into Machu Picchu at 2:00 PM, just as the morning crowds depart.

-This express route follows original Inca stone pathways from KM 104 to the Sun Gate.
-You hike the last 12 kilometers of the Royal Inca Road through cloud forest and Wiñay Wayna, and arrive at Inti Punku when the citadel is quiet and the light is golden.
+This express route follows the original Inca stone path from KM 104, through the cloud forest, and past the spectacular ruins of Wiñay Wayna.
+You’ll hike the final 12 kilometers of the Royal Inca Road, arriving at the Sun Gate (Inti Punku) when the citadel is quiet and bathed in golden afternoon light.

 Highlights for the 1 Day Inca Trail to Machu Picchu with Circuit 2